stst42/local_llm/README.md

   local-llm download_models.py --size large
 ```

-The summary file and any vector store output will be written into the mounted workspace directory.
+The summary file and any vector store output (`vdb/...`) are written into the mounted workspace directory so they persist on the host.

 ## How It Works (simple)